 All of our inventory of IMCIVREE produced prior to FDA approval is available for commercial or clinical use.
 Most of the manufacturing costs have been recorded as research and development expenses in prior periods.
-Accordingly, the costs for IMCIVREE included in our cost of sales for the year ended December 31, 2021 were insignificant.
-We expect cost of sales to increase in 2022 as we began to sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.
+Accordingly, the costs for IMCIVREE included in our cost of sales for the year ended December 31, 2022 were insignificant.
+We expect cost of sales to increase in 2023 as we have begun to sell inventory produced after we began capitalizing manufacturing costs for IMCIVREE commercial inventory.
+We continue to evaluate the impact of this previously expensed inventory on the future cost of product sales, however we do not expect there to be a significant impact based on the cost structure of the product.